arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 ~~~~~~~~~~~

-The EPP &lt;check&gt; command may return five new results:
+The EPP &lt;check&gt; command may return six new results:

+- AllocatableVariant: A variant of the domain is already active.
+Provisioning of this
+domain must be to the same registrant via the same registrar.
 - NotSameEntity: The domain cannot be provisioned because it is a variant of a
 Primary Domain, and the Primary Domain belongs to a different client
 - Blocked: The domain cannot be provisioned because its disposition value is blocked.